Haemorrhoids, or piles as they are more commonly known, are much more common than you may think.

 Treatment for 1st and 2nd degree piles is usually conservative and involves a few simple lifestyle changes - the main thing is to try to avoid constipation as much as possible by following these simple steps:

-- Try a toilet stool like the Go Better.
-This allows your body to be in the prime position for total ease of bowel elimination.
+- Try a 'squat stool' or toilet stool like the Go Better.
+This allows your body to be in the prime position for total ease of bowel elimination, with 90% less straining and fuller elimination every time you go to the toilet.

-- Drink plenty of water to keep your movements soft and regular.
+- Drink plenty of water to keep your bowel movements soft and regular.

 - Increase the amount of fibre in your diet by eating wholegrain breads, cereals, fruit and vegetables.
 Aim to eat 25-30g of insoluble fibre a day.